parker-group/SDEtool/README.md

 - Include **geographic coordinates**
   - Either longitude/latitude (in degrees), or
   - Projected X/Y values (e.g., UTM in meters)
-- Optionally include a **grouping variable** (e.g., Region, Year, or group_var) if you want to compute SDEs for different subsets.
+- Include a **grouping variable** (e.g., Region, Year, or group_var) if you want to compute SDEs for different subsets.
+If not, you'll need to set this option to "NULL" later.

 The tool will automatically try to detect latitude and longitude columns using common names.
 Specifically, it searches for: